fengxia41103/myblog/content/workspace/openstack/switches.md

 4. Send `en\n` to put this login session into a superuser mode.
 I think this is optional because the login user may already be configured to be a super user.
-5. Send `no console\n` to turn off alerts!
-This is important.
+5. For Enos, Send `no console\n` to turn off alerts. **This is important**.
 Otherwise switch will throw at you all kinds of messages, such as topology changed, detected logged in from IP (actually that's you!).
 Anyway, just a best practice.

+I have to say that after so many tries, there isn't a reliable way to handle login session with confidence.

 # MAC table